Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The holidays are full of sugar and spice.
 You probably have your baking ingredients ready to go this season.
 But with that comes the safety of our own food products around our beloved pets.

-Nutmeg is a spice.
-Is it toxic to cats?
-A small amount of nutmeg likely will have no effect—but large quantities can have dire consequences.
+Nutmeg is a spice, but is it toxic to cats?
+Yes.
+A small amount of nutmeg may lead to a mild stomach upset, but large quantities can have dire consequences.
 Ipso facto, when it comes to nutmeg, it’s better to be safe than sorry.
 Let’s find out why.

 What Is Nutmeg?